sik324/DSCI_498_FinalProject/README.md

 4. Evaluate whether the generated hazard outputs resemble realistic hazard patterns.

 5. Build a foundation for future work in the other catastrophe modeling modules.

+## Future Work

+This milestone is only the first step of the overall project.
+In future work, I plan to expand AI applications to the remaining catastrophe modeling modules:

+Exposure module: represent assets and infrastructure at risk

+Vulnerability module: estimate damage response to hazard intensity

+Loss module: estimate financial impact and losses

+This will help create a broader AI-integrated catastrophe modeling workflow.

+## Tools and Methods

+1. Python

+2. Deep Learning

+3. Conditional GAN (cGAN)

+4. Geospatial / raster-based hazard data

+5. Hurricane Ian case study

+## Current Scope

+This repository currently contains work related only to Milestone 1, which is limited to the hazard module.
+The project does not yet include full exposure, vulnerability, or loss modeling.